Guide to Acoustic Guitar Shapes

 Sound summary: booming bass and low midrange.
 Plenty of volume and depth that ensures that your guitar is heard no matter what.

-Looks summary: from the early Martin models, the Dreadnought has always featured wide upper and lower bouts, a wide waist, right-angled broad shoulders and a flat back-end.
+Looks summary: from the early Martin models onwards, the Dreadnought has always featured wide upper and lower bouts (the rounded sections of a guitar either side of its waist), a wide waist, right-angled broad shoulders and a flat back-end.

 Slope-shoulder